-Liquidity and solvency risk is related to the risk that the Group might be unable to obtain the financial resources it requires to meet its short- and long-term obligations on time.
+Liquidity and solvency risk is related to the risk that the Group might be unable to obtain the financial resources it requires to meet its shortand long-term obligations on time.
 All anticipated and potential cash flows are reviewed regularly.
-These include, among other, operational cash flows, capital expenditures and financing cash flows.
-The objective is to have sufficient liquidity, including committed credit facilities, available that are adequate for the liquidity requirements for the short- and longterm.
+These include, amongst other, operational cash flows, capital expenditures and financing cash flows.
+The objective is to have sufficient liquidity, including committed credit facilities, available that are adequate for the liquidity requirements for the short- and long-term.
 KLM has sufficient undrawn standby facilities available to manage liquidity risk.
-Furthermore, KLM has unencumbered fleet assets available for financing.
-Reference is made to 'Going concern' paragraph in the Notes to the consolidated financial statements. section
+Furthermore.
+KLM has unencumbered fleet assets available for financing.